Inside the New Science of Climbing

 Chris Case 46:17

 And this all this information Actually, it’s interesting.
 It corresponds with our perception of, of all of this stuff.
-In a sense, we wrote brief summaries of of how we felt sort of diary entries of our pacing our sensations during the climbs, and it matches up.
+In a sense, we wrote brief summaries of how we felt sort of diary entries of our pacing our sensations during the climbs, and it matches up.
 I knew as soon as I was done with flags that I went out to heart, I knew it.
-And I I also described some of the the bursts that I put in and things like that.
-But it’s it’s pretty, it’s pretty interesting that our perceived effort matched up quite well with the data.
+And I also described some of the bursts that I put in and things like that.
+But it’s pretty, it’s pretty interesting that our perceived effort matched up quite well with the data.

 Trevor Connor 46:54